ericcornelissen/js-regex-security-scanner/README.md

 # JavaScript Regex Security Scanner

-A static analyzer to scan JavaScript code for problematic regular expressions.
+A static analyzer to scan JavaScript and TypeScript code for problematic regular expressions.

 ## Getting started

-The scanner is available as a [Docker] image that you can run against any JavaScript project - for example:
+The scanner is available as a [Docker] image that you can run against any JavaScript or TypeScript project - for example:

 ```shell
 docker run --rm -v $(pwd):/project ericornelissen/js-re-scan:latest